c0d3v-off/NetAuto/README.md

-'It is a mix of network automation scripts and password crackera , reverse shells generators created with python 3 .'
+`It is a mix of network automation scripts and password crackera , reverse shells generators created with python 3 .`

 # Prerequist
-'
+`
 - Python3 >= 3.6
 - Ubuntu Or Debian Base Distros
 - Tkinter Installed
-'
+`

 # Installition
  ```